I Want To...

-The Microscopy and Imaging Core Facility (MICF) is located on the mezzanine level of the Robert H. and Clarice Smith Building at the Wilmer Institute, and in 1,100 square feet of dedicated laboratory space.
+The Microscopy and Imaging Core Facility (MICF) is located on the mezzanine and third floor of the Robert H. and Clarice Smith Building at the Wilmer Institute and comprises 1,500 square feet of laboratory space.
 The facility provides state of the art light and electron microscopic instruments and consultation to researchers at the Wilmer Eye Institute.
 The MICF staff members are committed to provide equipment support and consultation for experimental designs involved in cell imaging, instrument selection, instrument training, sample preparation, and image analysis to its users.

 Applying for Use

 Labs wishing to use the MICF must first complete an application for use that will be reviewed by the MICF Committee.
 The Committee will then determine if the applicant and project will be approved for independent use of the requested instrument after training or if user assisted fee for service with our microscopy specialist is appropriate.

 Each first time user will receive a personal reservation calendar logon and password.
 Access to specific equipment calendars will be granted only after training by authorized staff is completed.